-Implants are small capsules filled with hormones which are placed under the skin of the inner arm.
-Several capsules release hormones very slowly, for 2 to 5 years.
-Minor surgery is necessary to insert and remove the capsules.

-Norplant, the brand of implants marketed in the USA since 1991, were first used in Asia and the Netherlands.
-They contain a progesterone (levonorgestrel).
-Women using the Norplant system have about half the hormone level in the blood as those using the Pill.
+Implants are small capsules filled with hormones which are placed under the skin.
+The capsules release hormones very slowly.
+Norplant, the brand of implant marketed in North America, releases the progesterone, levonorgestrel for 5 years.
+Women using it have about half the hormone level in the blood as those using the Pill.